-This case was filed on September 29, 2011. alleges: that he and his deceased wife were represented by defendant along with approximately 215 other persons with claims Eli Lilly and Bristol-Myers; that defendant aggregate settlement demands without advising his clients, including plaintiff and his deceased wife; that Georgia Hayes' case, as the first case filed, was selected to go to trial first among all of the cases; that settlement amounts were determined according to tiers related to the timing of the claim and that Georgia Hayes (the sole member in the first tier) received much more in settlement than those with claims in the second and third tiers; that defendant acted to conceal from plaintiff and other claimants, the specific amounts awarded to all families, how much money was distributed in total to all families, and the criteria and methodology used to determining the awards; that defendant failed to disclose serious conflicts of interest between defendant and each of his clients; and that defendant had a strong interest in persuading each of his clients to participate in the global settlement agreement so that he could obtain his aggregate fee.
+This case was filed on June 15, 2011.
+Plaintiffs allege: that they were represented by defendant along with approximately 80 other persons and families with claims against Eli Lilly and Bristol-Myers; that defendant made aggregate settlement demands without advising his clients, including plaintiffs; that Georgia Hayes' case, as the first case filed, was selected to go to trial first among all of the cases; that Georgia Hayes received much more in settlement than Ida Waldon; that defendant strongly recommended the global settlement agreement; that defendant settled plaintiffs' damages claims for less than they were worth; that defendant acted to conceal from plaintiffs and other claimants the specific amounts awarded to all families, how much money was distributed in total to all families, and the criteria and methodology used to determining the awards; that defendant failed to disclose serious conflicts of interest between defendant and each of his clients; and that defendant had a strong interest in persuading each of his clients to participate in the global settlement agreement so that he could obtain his aggregate fee.